fnordoglargh/metametalmapper/README.md

     1000 nodes.
 * Extracts band networks in [GraphML](http://graphml.graphdrawing.org/) for use in other tools.
 * Head over to the [examples](EXAMPLES.md) to see some networks.
-* Exports CSV files with country reports or database reports of all countries and their genres.
+* Exports CSV files with country or database reports of all countries and their genres.

 ## Getting Started

-Clone this repo, install the dependencies `pip3 install -r requirements.txt` and execute `python meta_metal_mapper.py` (see _How to use_ section).
+To use Meta Metal Mapper you first need to clone this repository, install Python libraries and Neo4j.

 ### Python3